b0o/incline.nvim/README.md

 end
 ```

-The returned value can be a string or a table which can include strings, highlight properties like foreground/background color, or even nested tables.
+The returned value can be nil, a string, or a table which can include strings, highlight properties like foreground/background color, or even nested tables.
 Nested tables can contain the same sorts of things, including more nested tables.
+If the render function returns nil, the statusline will be hidden until the next time the render function returns a non-nil value.
 For more on the render function, see [`:help incline-render`](https://github.com/b0o/incline.nvim/blob/main/doc/incline.txt#L92).

 Below are some examples to get you started.